Best Knife Design CAD Software for Knifemakers

 • Knife Print: Free/Paid: The first cloud CAD service specifically for knife design.

 • Autodesk Fusion 360: Free: Fusion 360 is available for free personal use for individuals who are doing home-based, non-commercial design, manufacturing, and fabrication projects.
+I’ve started using this for modelling my folders.
+The idea is to develop my knowledge so that when (not if) I progress to CNC I’ll be ready.

 • Draftsight: Paid: World-class CAD with greater performance and flexibility.